 Although women typically have a good idea of the characteristics they’re looking for in a new vehicle, they’re still twice as likely to be undecided about their vehicle choices.
 Only 38% of women report feeling confident when buying a car.

 Women are thoughtful when purchasing a new car and the buying cycle takes a bit longer than men, usually averaging around 75 days to complete a purchase.

-Surprisingly, there aren’t as many men on the road as women.
+There aren’t as many men on the road as women.
 There are 1.4 million more women who are licensed to drive than men.
 Women also tend to purchase more new cars than used ones, with 62% of new cars in the country being purchased by women.

-On top of that, more than 80% of the car purchasing decisions
+On top of that, more than 80% of the car purchasing decisions are made by women.

 These statistics apply to most age groups, save one — millennials.
-Millennial women, for example, feel as self assured when purchasing a car as men, and men in this age group are actually more confident in their female counterparts than men of older generations.
+Millennial women, for example, feel as self-assured when purchasing a car as men, and men in this age group are actually more confident in their female counterparts than men of older generations.